-What does it do and why should you use it
+What does e-Link do and why should you use it?

-Another advantage is that if Columbia University does not have access to the full text the eLink icon provides links to a pre-populated Interlibrary Loan form and to the Report an E-Resource Problem form.
+Another advantage is that if Columbia University does not have access to the full text the e-Link icon provides links to a pre-populated Interlibrary Loan form.

 Dates of Coverage

 Sometimes Columbia University will not have access to all of the issues, with the older issues either not available electronically or not included in our subscription.
 The center column Dates of Coverage can confirm if the article you are looking for is available in our subscription.

 This last column lists the information provider platform through a full-text article can be accessed.
 ClinicalKey Flex is the platform in the example above.

 What to do if there are no link options?